lionffl/trybe-futebol-club/README.md

 # README
-A RESTful API using Node, Express, Sequelize, bcrypt, JWT.
+A RESTful API using TypeScript, Node, Express, Sequelize, bcrypt, JWT and for tests were used Chai and Sinon.
 In this project, you will find the backend part of TFC, a sportslike website about soccer matches and leaderboards.

 # Endpoints
 * /login to login as admin or user